Jaguar F-Pace review - Practicality, comfort and boot space

 Back to the F-Pace, and there’s plenty of room up front and loads of adjustment for the seats and steering wheel.
 Considering it’s almost coupe-like proportions, space in the back isn’t bad either, and if you avoid the full-length panoramic roof that restricts headroom then you’ll be able to seat six-foot adults in the rear.

-The Jaguar F-Pace sits somewhat in a class of its own.
-At 4,731mm in length and 2,071mm wide, it's bigger than an Audi Q5, but slimmer and stubbier than a Q7.
-That means there’s much more room inside than you’ll find in a Porsche Macan, and it very nearly matches models like the more expensive Cayenne for outright carrying capacity.
+The Jaguar F-Pace is 4,747mm in length, which makes it longer than an Audi Q5, although slimmer and stubbier than a Q7.
+There’s much more room inside than you’ll find in a Porsche Macan, and it very nearly matches models like the more expensive Cayenne for outright carrying capacity.

 Leg room, head room & passenger space

 The Jaguar F-Pace is an extremely comfortable car to drive.
 It seems perfectly suited to all types of road – munching motorways, A-roads and urban environments with ease.
 The seats are supportive and there’s loads of adjustment to allow even the fussiest drivers to get set behind the wheel.

 In the back, there’s loads of leg and knee room, and – providing you avoid the full-length panoramic roof – there’s enough headroom for even taller adults.
 Despite the narrow windows there’s plenty of light, and because you sit low in the car the coupe-style roofline doesn’t affect headroom too much.
 This means that even tall adults will be comfortable.
 Where the Porsche Macan feels rather claustrophobic, the F-Pace exudes a sense of spaciousness that isn’t usually possible on cars with such stylish sloping rooflines.